luciopaiva/lucios-backup-tools/README.md

 ### AWS access key

-Needless to say, you also need an AWS account.
-Considering you have one, generate an IAM access key with full S3 access and create a file at `$HOME/.aws/credentials` with it (or add it to your environment vars), otherwise scripts will fail.
+Needless to say, you need an AWS account.
+Generate an IAM access key with full S3 access and create a file at `$HOME/.aws/credentials` with it (or add it to your environment vars), otherwise scripts will fail.

 ### config.json